csc301-2024-s/13-Engineers-Without-Borders/deliverables/D1/planning.md

 This product also serves as a digitized version of EWB's "Green Revolution" workshop.
 Originally it is done in person with different teams, and they'd have to keep track of their money and statistics with a spreadsheet.
 The product makes this process a lot easier by handling all the calculations and data for you, and also you don't need to meet up with other people in real life.
 This is a rather important option to give post-pandemic, afterall.

 #### Q4: What are the user stories that make up the Minumum Viable Product (MVP)?

- * At least 5 user stories concerning the main features of the application - note that this can broken down further
- * You must follow proper user story format (as taught in lecture) ```As a <user of the app>, I want to <do something in the app> in order to <accomplish some goal>```
- * User stories must contain acceptance criteria.
-Examples of user stories with different formats can be found here: https://www.justinmind.com/blog/user-story-examples/. **It is important that you provide a link to an artifact containing your user stories**.
- * If you have a partner, these must be reviewed and accepted by them.
-You need to include the evidence of partner approval (e.g., screenshot from email) or at least communication to the partner (e.g., email you sent)

 1) As a student, I want to simulate budget choices in order to learn about the struggles of farmers in third world countries.
-Given budget choices, when I choose a budget, then I see what farming tools I can afford.
+AC: Given budget choices, when I choose a budget, then I see what farming tools I can afford.
 2) As a student, I want to choose what technology I use in order to learn its benefits/downsides.
-Given choice of tools/technology, when I choose one, then I see how it affects my crop yield.
+AC: Given choice of tools/technology, when I choose one, then I see how it affects my crop yield.
 3) As a student, I want to experience random climate/weather events in order to learn how weather affects my crops.
-Given the beginning of the simulation year, when I continue the game, I see what weather event is selected and see how that affects my crops.
+AC: Given the beginning of the simulation year, when I continue the game, I see what weather event is selected and see how that affects my crops.
 4) As a player, I want to replay the game in order to come up with a different strategy.
-Given the ending of one game, when I see the replay button, I can press it to play again.
+AC: Given the ending of one game, when I see the replay button, I can press it to play again.
 5) As a player, I want to get the best score so I can win the game.
-Given the amount of crops I can grow/sell, when I finish the game, I can see my score in relation to others, if there are any.
+AC: Given the amount of crops I can grow/sell, when I finish the game, I can see my score in relation to others, if there are any.
 ![image](https://github.com/csc301-2024-s/deliverable-1-13-mr-cyborg/assets/46545759/9623a1fe-6ec8-4507-9e1d-3575cc322793)